 When Should I See a Doctor?

-If you or a child in your care has a sore throat lasting longer than 48 hours or problems swallowing, call your doctor.
+If you or a child in your care has a sore throat lasting longer than 48 hours, problems swallowing, or sudden rash, call your doctor.

 Call 911 if you have any trouble breathing.

 For your little ones, call the doctor right away if: